-There are several steep sections which involve the use of chains and ladders and it takes around half an hour to get to the top.
-Yes you read that right, only half an hour!
+There are several steep sections that involve the use of chains and ladders and it takes around half an hour to get to the top.
+Yes, you read that right, only half an hour!
 You can easily spend an hour at the summit admiring the views though, just like I did!

-You will be treated with a 360-uninterrupted view of the Waitapu Bay and the Whangaroa Harbour.
+You will be treated with a 360-uninterrupted view of Waitapu Bay and the Whangaroa Harbour.

 The route starts at the top of Old Hospital Road, Whangaroa.
-There’s only enough room for about 4/5 cars so you might have to park further way and walk the rest.
+There’s only enough room for about 4/5 cars so you might have to park further away and walk the rest.